 When you apply for a loan, we’ll usually ask a Credit Reference Agency for your credit history.
-If you apply for lots of credit, this could have a negative impact on your credit rating.
+If you make several credit applications, this could have a negative impact on your credit rating

 As long as you keep up with your repayments, there's no need to worry.